writepython/djangosaml2/README.rst

 Configuration
 =============

-There are three things you need to setup to make djangosaml2 works in your Django project:
+There are three things you need to setup to make djangosaml2 work in your Django project:

 1. **settings.py** as you may already know, it is the main Django configuration file.
 2. **urls.py** is the file where you will include djangosaml2 urls.
-3. **pysaml2** specific files such as a attribute map directory and a certificate.
+3. **pysaml2** specific files such as an attribute map directory and a certificate.